craql/JsonObjectEditor/readme.md

 			+values : ARRAY/FUNC (for select)

 			//modifiers
-			+hidden:BOOL //don't show, but value is passed +locked:BOOL // show, but uneditable
+			+hidden:BOOL/STRING(name of field that toggles this) //don't show, but value is passed +locked:BOOL // show, but uneditable
 			//events
 			+onchange : FUNC
 			+onblur : FUNC
 			+onkeypress : FUNC
+			+rerender : STRING // name of field to rerender
 		}
 	}